Summary

 How do you calculate business value?

 A business goes through many stages as it progresses through its lifecycle.
 Some need capital, others require partners, and a few may be ready for a sale.
+As a business owner, understanding business valuation is crucial to avoid costly mistakes and effectively navigate these processes.
 Regardless of which financing event your business is experiencing, you should know how to evaluate its market worth or be able to talk to a competent and experienced business appraiser.

 Additionally, determining the value of your company may also be helpful if you are looking to finance your retirement or next project.
 Knowing the true value of your business will ensure that you have the confidence needed to make appropriate decisions for your company and business portfolio.